microsoft/Ironclad/ironfleet/README.md

   dotnet src/IronRSLKVClient/bin/Release/net5.0/IronRSLKVClient.dll nthreads=10 duration=30 clientport=6000 setfraction=0.25 deletefraction=0.05 verbose=true
 ```

 The first three are the RSL servers, and the latter is the client.
-The client's
+If you use
-output will primarily consist of reports of the time needed for each request.
+`verbose=false`, the client's output will primarily consist of reports of the

-Note that until you stop all the RSL servers, each client endpoint is expected
-to use strictly increasing sequence numbers.
-To keep track of which sequence
-numbers it's used, the client uses a file named port`num` for each port number
-`num`.
-So, if you run the client multiple times with the same address and port,
-make sure to run both times from the same directory.
+form `#req <thread-ID> <request-number> <time-in-ms>`.

 Note also that the servers use non-blocking network receives, so they may be
 slow to respond to Ctrl-C.